Slim's America Movil challenges Pemex contract awarded to Televisa group

-A rival group, including a unit of Mexican broadcaster Grupo Televisa, won a contract in June for nearly $36 million to provide internet to the oil company known as Pemex.
+A rival group, including a unit of Mexican broadcaster Grupo Televisa, won a contract in June for nearly $36 million to provide internet security services to the oil company known as Pemex.

 America Movil had presented a cheaper offer of roughly $24.5 million, a company spokesman said, and went on to file complaints against Pemex.